 The program at Sage is relatively small, allowing faculty and students to work closely together.
 This advisor/student relationship begins when a faculty advisor and a student meet to develop a program tailored to meet the student's educational needs and continues through all the student's coursework, culminating in a portfolio.
 All matriculated students complete a signed program schedule.
 Any change in stated coursework must receive written approval of the assigned faculty advisor.

 - 1. Undergraduate GPA of 3.0 - 2.
-Assessment - Graduate Record Examination (GRE) Minimum Scores: Verbal - 145; Quantitative - 145; Analytical Writing - 3.5 - 2.
-Miller Analogy Test (MAT) Minimum Score 350 - 3.
-Passing score on the edTPA assessment - 3.
-For students admitted with provisions, an interview may be required. - Pursuant to the law, each program is entitled to exempt a student from these admission requirements based on the exempted student's demonstrated potential to positively contribute to the teaching field.
+For students admitted with provisions, an interview may be required. - 3.
+Pursuant to the law, each program is entitled to exempt a student from these admission requirements based on the exempted student's demonstrated potential to positively contribute to the teaching field.